+5. Set a Timer Throughout the Day Reminding You to Pump

-While you are at work, it’s easy to let time slip by, and you may forget to pump.
-To make sure you are keeping your milk supply high, set some timers throughout the day to go and pump.
-This makes things easier for you and one less thing you have to remember!
+While at work, it’s easy to let time slip by, and you may forget to pump.
+To ensure you keep your milk supply high while at work, set some timers throughout the day to go and pump.
+This makes things easier for you and you have to remember one less thing!

 6. Pack Snacks!

 Let’s face it, breastfeeding can make you hungry, and your caloric demands do increase, so it’s important to snack and eat accordingly.
-Pack some snacks like oat-based granola bars, nuts, seeds, and fresh fruit in your breastfeeding bag to enjoy while pumping at work.
+Pack snacks like oat-based granola bars, nuts, seeds, and fresh fruit in your breastfeeding bag to enjoy while pumping at work.

 7. Find a Spot to Pump

-If we’re being honest, breastfeeding and balancing work is a tough job, and not all jobs make it easy to stick to your pumping routine.
-If you happen to have a job that offers a comfortable spot to pump, that’s amazing.
-Many moms are not so lucky and have a hard time finding a private and comfortable space to pump.
+Balancing breastfeeding and work is tough, and not all jobs make it easy to stick to your pumping routine.
+If you have a job offering a comfortable spot to pump, that’s amazing.
+Many moms are not so lucky and have difficulty finding a private and comfortable space to pump.
 When this is the case, you may need to get creative.
-Speak with your supervisor before you start maternity leave, let your boss know you will be needing a place to pump upon your return and see if they can work with you!
+Speak with your supervisor before you start maternity leave, let your boss know you will need a place to pump upon your return and see if they can work with you!
 You never know until you ask.

 8. Buy Essential Pumping Tools to Keep in Your Bag